 The School of Natural Sciences is one of the three schools established when the University first opened in 1966, together with the Schools of Education and Humanities and Social Sciences.
-It currently comprises six Departments: Biological Sciences, Chemistry, Computer Science, Geography, Mathematics and Statistics, and Physics.
+It currently comprises six Departments: Biological Sciences, Chemistry, Computer Science, Geography and Environmental Studies, Mathematics and Statistics, and Physics.
 The School offers a wide range of high-quality science programs leading to a B.Sc. degree.
 The B.Sc. degree opens up a whole range of career opportunities.
 Not only does it provide a strong foundation for a science-based career, but it also helps to build the intellect, develops critical and analytical thinking and hones problem-solving skills.
 It equips one with a broad range of skills that can be translated into a wide variety of fields, laying the foundation for the flexibility to continue to grow and to adapt to changes in the market place.

 A wide range of professional careers are associated study with programs offered in the School of Natural Sciences.
 Career opportunities include the following:-